VidunderGunder/frameworkless.js/README.md

 This is an experiment for me to get familiar with the basics again, after years of using Big Framework™.
 I wanted to see how far I could get with the most basic tools, while avoiding compilation, doing to much on the backend side or solving every problem with bloated JS.

 In a way it is a preparation for my future HTMX experiments and the [HATEOAS principle using HTML](https://htmx.org/essays/hateoas/).
-I wanted to feel a barebones project with my own hands, so I better can appreciate HTMX.
+I wanted to feel a barebones project with my own hands, so I better can appreciate what HTMX and whatever toos I pick up along the way brings to the table.

 🐴